Themed Lesson: Fireworks

 Pixabay

-ASK.
-“Do fireworks all look and sound the same?
-The chart below shows six different kinds of fireworks: a sparkler, a Catherine wheel, and a spider, to name just a few.
+2. Ask students, “Do fireworks all look and sound the same?
+This chart below shows six different kinds of fireworks: a sparkler, a Catherine wheel, and a spider, to name just a few.
 Look at each picture and imagine how a composer might turn that image into music.”

 Fireworks grid

-RESPOND.
-Introduce your chosen piece of music with a question prompt.
+2. Introduce your chosen piece of music with a question prompt.
 After listening, allow students to respond to the music by answering the question and discussing if they liked or didn’t like the piece.
+Students may also use the listening worksheet.

 • Feux D’artifice (Fireworks), by Claude Debussy: Composer Claude Debussy uses the piano to create some explosive sounds.
 He also includes several glissandi (plural of glissando), where the pianist must sweep their hand across a bunch of notes to make a sliding, swooping sound.
 How many glissandi do you hear in this piece?